CircleBridge: A Framework for Transforming Relationships and Organizations

 Our Learning Specialists are all prepared in at least two key bodies of researched practice that are foundational to the CircleBridge framework:

-Additionally, each of us brings a body of unique knowledge and experience, as well as enthusiasm, to any challenge you bring to us.
+Additionally, each of us brings a body of unique knowledge and experience, as well as enthusiasm to any challenge you bring us.

 We look forward to beginning a journey with you!

-• Green Siblings Project Our National Parks-funded site featuring a documentary film and Social Justice workshop featuring interviews with Treopia, Ernest and Scott Green concerning life in the Jim Crow South and the 1957 Desegregation of Central High School in Little Rock, AR
+Green Siblings Project – Our National Parks-funding site featuring a documentary film and Social Justice workshop featuring interviews with Treopia, Ernest and Scott Green concerning life in the Jim Crow South and the 1957 Desegregation of Central High School ihn Little Rock, AR

 Thought Partners & Advisory Board